cally72jhb/vector-addon/README.md

 # Vector Addon
-A open-source addon for Meteor Client (latest 1.18 dev-build and fabric 0.12.12)
+A open-source addon for Meteor Client (Meteor Version 0.4.7 Release and fabric 0.12.12)

 Vector Discord:
 https://discord.gg/A3nYgbKeXR